trink/streaming_algorithms/docs/lua_matrix.md

 - value (number) The value to be added to the specified row/column.

 *Return*
-- The value of the cell nil if the request was out of bounds.
+- The resulting value at the specified cell or nil if the request was out of bounds.

 #### set
 ```lua